 You are tremendous people, and many of you have accomplished wonderful spiritual things for Christ and His church.

-Through you the Baptist denomination has tripled in churches. ((Ukraine not Russia))

-Through you the Baptist became a powerful spiritual force to be reckoned with in Ukraine.

-Through you Ukraine became a land of spiritual freedom.

-Through you Ukraine became a nation on the move for God.

-Through you Ukraine came to have an international spiritual influence in many countries.

-It is a great privilege to be here with you today.

-Thank you for your invitation, interest and cooperation.

-We all have much to thank Jesus for, giving us such tremendous spiritual success in many areas.
+We all have much to thank Jesus for,

-It’s almost unheard of success. ((Ukraine not Russia))

-It has become a historic event.

-and yet for many of us today, as we look back over the last decade, we see the peak of spiritual blessings in our churches around 1999–2000.
+and yet for many of us today, as we look back over the last decades, we see the peak of spiritual blessings in our churches around 1999–2000.

 /// 0-2 /// Use overhead Chart on statistics